-Bats by far the most difﬁcult and labour intensive removal that we deal with.
+Bats by far are the most difﬁcult and labour intensive removal that we deal with.
 There ability to ﬂy combined with a small body allows them to enter a building anywhere there is hole that you are able to squeeze your pinky ﬁnger into.

 Big Brown Bats and Small Brown Bats are the two common species that inhabit buildings in London Ontario and the Lambton Shores.
 Big Browns are more common in urban areas, and Small Browns are more commonly removed from rural homes.
 It is difﬁcult to distinguish the two apart other than a slight size difference and small brown bat colonies tend to be larger in numbers.
 Both species give birth to one baby per year, which can double the colony size in just one year.

 Small brown bats migrate too hibernate during the winter, but will always return to the same building the following year.
 Big brown bats stay and overwinter/hibernate within the same building.
 Bats do not live by themselves, but live in colonies of around 20 all the way up into the hundreds.
 If you ﬁnd a bat in your house throughout the winter, it would be safe to say that you have a colony of bats living somewhere in your house.